TokTok/toktok-stack/README.md

 #### Python

-To build `py-toxcore-c` and other programs using Python FFI, you need Python development headers. `py-toxcore-c` currently builds for Python 2 in the Bazel build, while `toxic` needs Python 3.
+To build `py-toxcore-c` and other programs using Python FFI, you need Python development headers. `py-toxcore-c` and `toxic` both need Python 3.
+Any of 3.5, 3.6, or 3.7 works.

 ```sh
 sudo apt install python3.5-dev